tsawler/postal/README.md

 }
 ~~~

-Then, create a `postal.MailDispatche`r by calling `postal.New` with your `postal.Service` as the parameter:
+Then, create a `postal.MailDispatcher` by calling `postal.New` with your `postal.Service` as the parameter:

 ~~~go
 dispatcher, _ := postal.Service(myService)